American Werewolf in London (1981)

 Humanoids From the Deep (1980)

 Roger Corman presents a terrifying film that combines The Creature from the Black Lagoon with Jaws.
-As silly as it is sounds this is a terrifying film that boasts some cheap but well used special makeup effects.
+As silly as it sounds, this startling film boasts some cheap but well-used special makeup effects.

 The Hunger (1983)